SkalskiP/fast-as-hell/README.md

 * **false negatives** - the model does not detect objects even though they are visible
 * **duplication of objects** - the model provides multiple bounding boxes, representing the same object

+The first two of these problems are handled by ObjectTracker, the last one by InferenceEngine itself.
+To eliminate duplicate predictions, InferenceEngine calculates their ***Intersection over Union [IoU]*** and rejects objects whose IoU is greater than 0.9 with any of the already allowed objects.
+This operation is repeated for each frame.

 ### ViewTransformer

 ### ObjectTracker